astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - `dag_policy`: This policy is applicable to a DAG object, and takes a DAG object `dag` as a parameter.
 It runs at the time the DAG is loaded from the `DagBag`.
 - `task_policy` : This policy is applicable to a Task object.
 It gets executed when the task is created during parsing of the task from DagBag at load time.
 This means that the whole task definition can be altered in the task policy.
 It does not relate to a specific task running in a `DagRun`.
 The `task_policy` defined is applied to all the task instances that will be executed in the future.
 - `task_instance_mutation_hook` : This policy is applicable to a Task Instance, which is an instance of a Task object and is created at run time.
 It takes a TaskInstance object `task_instance` as a parameter.
 This policy applies not to a task but to the instance of a task that relates to a particular `DagRun`.
 It is only applied to the currently executed run (i.e. instance) of that task.
-It is applied to a task instance in an Airflow worker, not in the dag file processor, just before the task instance is executed.
+The policy is applied to a task instance in an Airflow worker before the task instance is executed, not in the dag file processor.
 - `pod_mutation_hook`: This policy is applicable to a Kubernetes Pod launched by `KubernetesPodOperator` or `KubernetesExecutor` at runtime.
 It takes a Pod object `pod` as a parameter.
 This policy is applied to the `kubernetes.client.models.V1Pod` object before it is passed to the Kubernetes client for scheduling.

 ## How cluster policies work

 Cluster policies can be implemented using either your `airflow_local_settings.py` file or the `pluggy` interface.
 Any attributes defined using cluster policies take precedence over the attributes defined in your DAG or Task.

-Once implemented, if any DAGs or tasks are not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
-This is exception is displayed on the Airflow web UI as an `import error`.
+Once implemented, if a DAG or task is not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
+This exception is displayed on the Airflow web UI as an `import error`.

-You can also use `AirflowClusterPolicySkipDag` exception to skip a DAG.
-For example, you might want to skip month-end DAGs from daily processing, or skip any DAGs that have the wrong environment tag.
+You can also use the `AirflowClusterPolicySkipDag` exception to skip a DAG.
+For example, you may want to skip month-end DAGs from daily processing or skip any DAGs with the wrong environment tag.
 Another possible use case could be when you are migrating from a deprecated source system to a new one.
 You might want to skip the old DAGs to avoid any failures and alerts.
 Note that this exception will not be displayed on the Airflow web UI.

 ### DAG policy